-Going green in Seine-Saint-Denis, at the northern gateway to Paris, couldn't be easier!
+Going green in Seine-Saint-Denis, at the northern gateway to Paris, is easy!
 From the Bassin de la Villette (next door to the Philharmonie), along the trendy Canal de l'Ourcq, walks and cycle rides will get you in shape before or after the match.
 Until October, you can also put on your trainers and go on beautiful urban hikes to discover the future stations of the Grand Paris Express, the Parc des Hauteurs, the sites of the 2024 Olympic and Paralympic Games and the signposting of the Camino de Compostela.
-And to count cabbages, the Saint Denis Urban Farm (Les Fermes de Gally, Zone Sensible with permaculture market gardening workshops) puts your feet firmly on the ground.
+As well as the Saint Denis Urban Farm (Les Fermes de Gally, Zone Sensible with permaculture market gardening workshops) will ground you.
 For more royal planting, head west to Versailles (base camp of the Welsh team), its Potager du Roi and of course its sumptuous château (accessible by train and RER).

 Enjoying local products